jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (a) all of the new residential dwellings in the large development will be dealt with under 1 or more of the following arrangements that are satisfactory to the relevant Ministers:
     (i) OP will jointly own the new residential dwelling with an occupier (for example, an arrangement commonly referred to as a shared equity arrangement):
     (ii) OP will divest ownership of the new residential dwelling to the occupier over a period of time (for example, an arrangement commonly referred to as a rent-to-buy arrangement):
-    (iii) OP will lease the new residential dwelling to an occupier:
+    (iii) lease of the new residential dwelling to an occupier:
-    (iv) OP will divest ownership of the new residential dwelling; and (b) there is no reason to believe that the large development will not be dealt with according to those arrangements; and (c) OP is in the business of providing new residential dwellings by 1 or more of those arrangements.
+    (iv) OP will divest ownership of the new residential dwelling; and (b) there is no reason to believe that the large development will not be dealt with according to those arrangements.
+  (c)
 (3) The exemption is subject to the following conditions:
   (a) all of the new residential dwellings in the large development are dealt with under 1 or more of the arrangements referred to in subclause (2)﻿(a); and
   (b) OP meets the non-occupation outcome.